 Amy is an active and enthusiastic participant of the HR blogging community, having shared insight and opinions on the industry-recognized group blog TalentedApps she co-founded in 2007.
 She now blogs under the moniker Shiny & Useful here on her site wilsoninsight.com.

-Amy’s an experienced keynote speaker, presenting at notable industry conferences including The Conference Board, TED, Enterprise 2.0, Recruiting Innovation Summit, HCI, and Bersin IMPACT, and has drawn large crowds at PeopleSoft Connect, Oracle OpenWorld, and the Oracle HR User Group.
+Amy has presented at notable industry conferences including The Conference Board, TED, HCI, and Bersin IMPACT, and has drawn large crowds at PeopleSoft Connect, Oracle OpenWorld, and the Oracle HR User Group.
 Amy’s audiences appreciate her creative and enthusiastic style as well as her ability to provoke a new way of thinking.

 Amy holds a Bachelors of Science in Economics from Cornell University.